 The Inner Moray Firth boasts its own colony of bottlenose dolphins, which hugely increases the probability of sightings even on a short trip such as this one.
 But that's not all you're likely to see on this Scottish wildlife boat tour - throngs of seabirds, porpoise and seals are common, and even the occasional minke whale puts in an appearance.

-As you speed across the water in a custom-built RIB, your friendly and well-informed team will provide you with commentary along the way to help you understand the context in which these spectacular creatures exist, and will help you enjoy them in a way that ensures they will remain calm and undisturbed by your visit.
+As you speed across the water in a custom-built RIB, your friendly and well-informed team will provide you with commentary along the way to help you understand the context in which these spectacular creatures exist, and will help you enjoy them in a way that ensures that they will remain calm and undisturbed by your visit.
 They also carry a hydrophone on board, which - in the right conditions - can give you the additional treat of listening to the dolphins communicating.

 This is an unforgettable experience that - due to its short duration - will fit neatly into a day of your self-drive itinerary and make for a wonderful wildlife-spotting excursion as part of your tour of Scotland.